 Please note that PayPal is a secure website that processes financial transactions.
 For your accountant's records, a 2.3% PayPal processing fee is subtracted from your donation and the balance of 97.7% of your donation goes totally and directly to Help The Vets, Inc.non-profit to be used to help severely injured and paralyzed veterans.
 Should you desire that 100% go directly to Help The Vets, Inc. please mail your contribution directly to HTV, 1613 E. Livingston Street, Orlando, FL 32803.
 God Bless!

-At a recent Memorial Day benefit, Congressman Mica met with Help The Vets Executive Director Paulson and applauded what is being done for service Veterans because Washington D.C. is unable to help everyone.
+At the past Memorial Day benefit, Congressman Mica met with Help The Vets Administrator Director Paulson and applauded what is being done for service Veterans because Washington D.C. is unable to help everyone.
 "Government doesn't have enough taxpayer money do everything for everyone and we need many good people in partnership to volunteer and step up and help the veterans who have given so much for our Country!"
-Congressman Mica praised our 24/7 Suicide Referral Hotline which is providing referral help for veterans facing PTSD and personal crisis.
+Congressman Mica praised our Suicide Referral Hotline which is providing referral help for veterans facing PTSD and personal crisis.
 We are also providing physician treatment through supporting physicians for veterans with physical problems not covered by the Veterans Administration.

 Total Mideast wounded